jgmorawetz/Phys375_FinalProject/README.md

 # Phys375_FinalProject
-Code for our final project of stellar rotation
+Code and plots for our final project involving the special case of stellar rotation